 While this is a potential advantage, it can just as easily become a disadvantage if handled incorrectly.
 This blog post by expert ERP consultant Eric Kimberling outlines potential problems as well as tips for avoiding the pitfalls of both over-customization and under-customization.

-In summary, when making a decision about which platform is right for your business, it is important to consider potential disadvantages as well as advantages.
+In summary, when making a decision about which platform is right for your business, it’s important to consider potential disadvantages as well as advantages.
 Experts like Mr. Kimberling recommend making an honest assessment of your organization’s needs and problem areas and then seeking out an ERP system that will give your business the most potential to improve.

 Further Considerations: Cloud ERP Benefits